d0tTino/finance-engine/docs/ai-extension.md

 ### Strategy Signals
 Validates trading signals (`asset`, `action`, `confidence`) and relays them via the broker SDK to external trading platforms.

+#### Runtime adapters

+Research code for trading ideas lives under `fe/strategies/` and typically exposes convenience functions for feature engineering, signal generation and backtesting.
+When a strategy is ready for production the `fe.export.build` utility packages a lightweight wheel named `polymarket_alpha`.
+Each exported module now ships a `Strategy` subclass that implements the runtime ABC exposed by the wheel (`propose_orders`, `on_fill`, and `risk_profile`).
+These adapter classes delegate all analytics to the original research functions so notebooks continue to operate unchanged while production systems receive a stable, object-oriented interface.

+The wheel also includes `polymarket_alpha.strategies.runtime`, a helper module that mirrors the runtime base class when the wheel is not installed.
+This keeps the research environment self-contained while making the mapping between research modules and deployable strategies explicit.

 ### Debt Simulation
 Runs heuristic strategies to generate ranked payoff plans for outstanding debts.
 The simulator currently includes: